cdktf/cdktf-provider-cloudflare/docs/accessApplication.java.md

 - *Type:* java.lang.String

-The complete URL of the asset you wish to put Cloudflare Access in front of.
+The primary hostname and path that Access will secure.

-Can include subdomains or paths.
-Or both.
+If the app is visible in the App Launcher dashboard, this is the domain that will be displayed.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.7.1/docs/resources/access_application#domain AccessApplication#domain}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.8.0/docs/resources/access_application#domain AccessApplication#domain}

 ---